daniel-strauss/blog/content/posts/information_theory_in_llm_theory.md

 title: Some Information Theoretic Perspectives on LLM Theory
 bibFile: data/bibliography.json # path relative to project root
 ---
+Author: Daniel Strauß, Supervisor: Suvrit Sra

 ⚠️ 📥 😚 🛡 🚦 👹 🌿 *By reading this blogpost, you will find out, why this emoji sequence is here.*

 TODO rewrite thetas, random theta: big, constant theta small

+TODO: when you reference them say "they", when you reference you say "we"

+TODO correct all sentences with gramarly

 ## Introduction

 In this Blogpost you will first learn about information theory and we will look at one example application of information theory in llm theory.
 Then we will look at one paper in detail, that looked specifically at the phenomenon of in-context learning by making assumptions about the probability distribution of the training data.
 Then we will carefully examine the assumptions made in that paper.
+To do that well we will proof some of our own statements, based on the results of that paper.

+- The authors pledged for further anaylisis on how a transformer can implement a sparce mixture of transformers.
-To do that well we will proof some of our own statements, to get more insight into the validity of these assumptions.
-Specifically we show a) that a transformer can not implement a sparse mixture of transformers and b) that any discrete autoregressive distribution, can be both modeled, such that the estimation error is zero and, such that the estimation error equals the entropy of the distribution.
+In this blogpost we proof, that a transformer can not implement a sparse mixture of transformers.
+- Furthermore we proof, that any discrete autoregressive distribution, can be both modeled, such that the estimation error is zero and, such that the estimation error equals the entropy of the distribution.
+We discuss this result and state our opinion  on how to use this result to better interpret the estimation error

 ### A Brief Introduction on Information Theory